CEO and Responsible Officer

 Sue has a strong belief that through promoting high aspirations, giving support, challenge, care and respect and creating strong teamwork, excellent teaching and learning will be achieved.

-Andrea is Head of School at Gawthorpe Community Academy where she has worked for over 20 years.
+Andrea is Headteacher at Gawthorpe Community Academy where she has worked for over 20 years.
 Her passion is Maths in which she is a SLE (Specialist Leader of Education).
 She has supported a number of schools in developing their maths curriculum.

 Andrea believes the purpose of primary schools / academies is to ensure that high quality teaching and learning is the key to ensuring that children leave Primary school as independent young people with the skills to be successful.